Tuesday, June 30, 2015

 “Why don’t we play board games together?
 Or maybe we can sing some Christmas carols by the fireplace?”
 Scarlett said.
 “Why can’t we be a family?”

-“What do we want to do that for?”
-Nathan said.
-“I have to get the rest of my gifts from Gramps.
-He still owes me at least $100 for Christmas.
+“Yeah, I have to get the rest of my gifts from Gramps,” Nathan said.
+“He still owes me at least $100 for Christmas.
 He should have been here hours ago.”

 “Maybe I’ll build an igloo and sit in it,” Scarlett said.
 “It would be better than listening to everyone argue and fight on Christmas Day!”

 She watched him closely as he landed right next to her in the front yard.
-He wore a red scarf with a black top hat and had a carroty nose; his eyes and his mouth were made from coal.
+He wore a red scarf with a black top hat and had a carrot nose; his eyes and his mouth were made from coal.
 His brown arms were made from tree branches, and he had three buttons on his chest.

 “You said you needed a Christmas friend, Scarlett,” the Snowman said.
 “Well, my name is Snowflake Blizzard.
 We’ll be the best of friends that there could be!”